|

 registration with the U. S. Customs Service for protection against the

 importation of infringing copies.
-For additional information, you can
+For more information, see the

 WHEN TO REGISTER A COPYRIGHT